baststar/mowercode/README.md

 and open the workspace-file

-Build each module with platformio-Buttons in the lower left corner from platformio within vscode (open wanted main.cpp of mudule first)
+Build each module with platformio-buttons in the lower left corner from platformio within vscode (open wanted main.cpp of module first)

 Build on Linux and Windows 10